WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++++++++

 It is strongly recommended to run Weblate using the encrypted HTTPS protocol.
-After enabling it you should sed :setting:`ENABLE_HTTPS` settings, which also adjusts several other related Django settings in the example configuration.
+After enabling it, you should set :setting:`ENABLE_HTTPS` in the settings, which also adjusts several other related Django settings in the example configuration.

 You might want to set up HSTS as well, see